googlearchive/code-prettify/README.md

 ### Which browsers does it work with?

-It's been tested with IE 6, Firefox 1.5 & 2, and Safari 2.0.4.
+It's been tested with Internet Explorer 6, Firefox 1.5 & 2, and Safari 2.0.4.
 Look at
 [the tests][4] to see if it works in your browser.

 ### What's changed?